lucyfoxxy/foxx.pet/docs/README.md

 # foxx.pet

 foxx.pet is the codebase for the public portfolio and commission site of Faelis Paw Artistry.
-The site is built with [Astro](https://astro.build) and ships two workspaces – a **dev** app for local iteration and a **prod** app that mirrors the production deployment.
-Shared helper scripts live in the repository root.
+The site is built with [Astro](https://astro.build) and ships a single workspace under `app/`, with shared helper scripts in the repository root.

 ## Repository layout

 ```
 .
-├── app/
-│   ├── dev/   # Local development workspace (Astro project)
+├── app/       # Astro workspace
-│   └── prod/  # Production workspace (Astro project)
 ├── config/    # Deployment helpers (Apache vhost, shell scripts)
 ├── scripts/   # Shared maintenance scripts
 ├── makefile   # Utility tasks for the repo owner
 └── package.json
 ```

-Each workspace has its own `astro.config.mjs`, `package.json`, and `tsconfig.json`, but they share the same content, assets, and styling through the monorepo setup.

 ## Getting started